Luperosaurus cumingii

 Luperosaurus cumingii, also known commonly as Cuming's flapped-legged gecko and the Philippine wolf gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to southern Luzon in the Philippines.

 Etymology

 The specific name, cumingii, is in honor of English naturalist Hugh Cuming.

 Habitat

-The preferred natural habitat of L. cumingii is forest, at altitudes from sea level to 700 m.
+The preferred natural habitat of Luperosaurus cumingii is forest, at altitudes from sea level to 700 m.

 Behavior

-L. cumingii is arboreal, living in the forest canopy.
+Luperosaurus cumingii is arboreal, living in the forest canopy.